jjvanzon/JJs-Reference-Architecture/code-style.md

 |                          |     |
 |--------------------------|-----|
 | __Chronological__        | When one method delegates to another in a particular order, you might order the methods chronologically.
-| __By functional aspect__ | When your code has distinct functionalities, you might keep members with similar functions together and add a comment line above them.
+| __By functional aspect__ | When your code has distinct functionalities, you might keep members with similar functions together and add comment lines above them.
 | __By technical aspect__  | You may choose to keep your fields together, your `properties` together, your methods together.
 Grouping them by access modifier (e.g. `public` or `private`) might be another option.
 | __By layer__             | When you can identify *layers* in your `class`, you might first list the members of layer 1, then the members of layer 2, etc.